jazzband/wagtailmenus/README.rst

 .. note::

-   It is not necessary to extend `MenuPage` for all custom page types; Just ones you know will be used for pages that may have children, and will need the option to repeat themselves in sub-menus when listing those children.
+   It is not necessary to extend :class:`wagtailmenus.models.MenuPage` for all custom page types; Just ones you know will be used for pages that may have children, and will need the option to repeat themselves in sub-menus when listing those children.